 The forehead is located close to the eyes, which means that many of the issues that affect the forehead and brow also affect the eyes.
 In some cases, people have drooping skin that interferes with the appearance of the eyes.
 They may also have issues where heavy brows affect the proper functioning of the upper eyelids.

 Frown lines and folds on the forehead can also cause you to develop a fatigued or aged appearance.
 The good news is that you have surgical procedures that address these issues.
-One such procedure is the endoscopic brow lift.
+One such procedure is the endoscopic brow lift to tighten facial tissues.
 It is, in fact, the preferred treatment for rejuvenating the forehead region.

 The Endoscopic Brow Lift